 Wood shake roofs, or cedar roofs, are generally known for their longevity, high performance, and aesthetic value.
-This makes them a very common choice for Folsom homeowners.
+This makes them a very common choice for Folsom, CA homeowners.
 Wood shake roof leaks, however, tend to be a fairly common problem a good number of homeowners experience.
 If you have noticed a leak in your cedar roof, you should know that Folsom wood shake repair is generally affordable and very easy to find.
 If you would like to attempt a repair job on your own however, this is possible, and we will show you how.
 If you don’t yet have any major leaks, you should devote some time and effort to good maintenance of your wood shake roof.
 With good maintenance, a wood shake roof will last for 20-30 years or more.

 Why Continual Repair & Maintenance Is Required